 Hereby, AquaConnect will contribute to a paradigm shift in fresh water provision in The Netherlands: from “discharging precipitation surplus and effluents to main rivers and the sea as quickly as possible to prevent flooding” to “storing and reusing water to arrive at drought resilient and regionally self-sufficient fresh water provision”.

 AquaConnect aims to improve understanding of -and ways to resolve- these barriers, scientifically, technologically, and from a societal perspective, in an integrated and scientifically coherent way.
 This will be accomplished by generating new scientific technological and governance insights.
 Our technology-supported-by-governance approach can be adopted in other water scarce deltas across the globe, thereby creating opportunities for export.
-The AquaConnect pathway to impact is accomplished by linking scientific research work packages to four stakeholder groups/case & utilization studies in different regions of The Netherlands with generic and region-specific water provision problems ensuring the transfer of scientific insights and technical innovations to demonstration and practical outcome.
+The AquaConnect pathway to impact is accomplished by linking scientific research work packages to four stakeholder groups different regions of The Netherlands with generic and region-specific water provision problems ensuring the transfer of scientific insights and technical innovations to demonstration and practical outcome.

-The technological outcomes of the scientific research are toolboxes of key technologies (digital and chemical), risk assessment methods for circular water systems defining sustainable applications (including that of the treated water, and co-produced sludges and brines), and science-based guidelines for adapting accompanying social/economic/legislative instruments to maximize impact.
-These will be integrated by analyzing the contextual and generic character of four regions typical for deltas and creating integrative solutions, based on smart water grids using storage technology and nonconventional water resources to safeguard regional provision for industry, agriculture and nature.
+The technological outcomes of the scientific research are toolboxes of key technologies (digital and chemical), risk assessment methods for circular water systems defining sustainable applications including that of the treated water, and co-produced sludges and brines, and science-based guidelines for adapting accompanying social/economic/legislative instruments to maximize impact.
+These will be integrated by analyzing the contextual and generic character of four regions typical for deltas and creating integrative solutions, based on smart water grids using storage technology and nonconventional water resources to safeguard regional provision for drinking water production, industry, agriculture and nature.
 By demonstrating these with the stakeholders, we aim for end-project and post-project continuation and upscaling, and set an example function for other regions in NL and globally, all leading to impact: a changed water provision management put in practice and accepted by society.